-We understand that financial considerations are an important part of the university application decision-making process and we are here to offer support, advice and guidance.
+We understand that financial considerations are an important part of the university application decision-making process and we are here to offer information and support.

 As a student at the Yeovil College University Centre, you may qualify for financial support.
 Undergraduate students can apply for a student loan to help pay tuition fees and/or a Maintenance Loan to help with living expenses.*

 You need to think about both tuition fees as well as living costs.
 A huge benefit of studying within our dedicated University Centre in Yeovil is that we are local, and therefore in most cases, additional living costs may not be a concern.